maxheld83/r-ci/README.md

     ```

     This method will put *all* development helpers on the library search tree, not just *some* as in the above method.
+    The the changed `.libPaths()` also appears to persist across R sessions.

 3. You can prefix your `.libPaths()` by setting an `R_LIBS` environment variable.